Whole life policies can provide tax-free benefits for your family

-Whole life insurance is consider by many as the ideal plan when coverage is required for your lifetime.
-It offers a premium that will never change for your lifetime, can be paid for over a shortened period, e.g. 20 years being the most popular, and most plans build up a cash value that can never be reduced once allocated to the policy.
-This cash value can be borrowed, or used as collateral for a loan from a lending institution.
-Many clients will combine a whole life plan with some term, optimizing the cost of coverage, when you have both a short term 10-30 year need, and a lifetime need.
+Whole life insurance is considered by many as the ideal plan when coverage is required for a lifetime.
+It offers a fixed premium that will never change; the policy can be paid in full over a shortened period, for example, 20 years being the most popular.
+Most plans build a cash value that can never be reduced once allocated to the policy.
+This cash value is guaranteed and can be borrowed or used as collateral for a loan from a bank.
+Clients can combine a whole life with a term life policy, in essence, a blended insurance plan to optimize the cost of broader coverage, such as a mortgage, with term life insurance and lifetime needs with whole life insurance.

 YEARS OF SERVICE

 The two types of whole life insurance policies

 When purchased at a younger age, the whole life insurance premium is always cheaper than buying the same coverage amount when you are older.
 There are also situations where whole life insurance may make sense as part of your total financial planning needs.

 Participating policies pay a dividend each year based on the performance of the investments that the money paid by these policyholders achieves.
 The face value of the policy will increase over the years if the policyholder does not take the dividend as a cash payout which is one of the options but is seldomly used by most policyholders.

 If the investments do very well, some profits will be set aside to make up the difference when the fund underperforms, resulting in relatively stable dividend payouts.
 In past years due to low bond yields, the dividend scale for some insurance companies has been decreasing slightly.
 At the moment, the dividend scale of most insurance companies is relatively stable.